mobicom24/RF-Diffusion/README.md

 ### 1.1 Wi-Fi Data Generation

-By executing the following code, you can generate new Wi-Fi data, and the corresponding average SSIM (Structural Similarity Index Measure) will be displayed in the command line.
+By executing the following code, you can generate new Wi-Fi data, and the corresponding average SSIM (Structural Similarity Index Measure) and FID (Fréchet Inception Distance) will be displayed in the command line, which matches the values reported in section 6.2: Overall Generation Quality of the paper.

 ```python
 python3 inference.py --task_id 0